 - 1. The incidence of fraudulent attacks and activities on the networks and systems of mobile service providers in South Africa and worldwide has become a major concern, not only for WASPA members but for all stakeholders in the industry. - 2.
 In response to these threats and in line with its mandate to ensure that consumers can use mobile services with confidence, WASPA amended its Code of Conduct by introducing a positive obligation on its members to take reasonable steps to prevent their networks and systems from being used in a fraudulent manner. - 3.
 These measures include: - a. complying with WASPA's published best practices for fraud prevention; - b. timeously blocking interactions with specific applications or sources as soon as reasonably possible; and - c. timeously reporting any fraudulent activity identified on their networks or systems to WASPA. - 4.
-Section 2.3 of the Fraud Guidelines sets out certain standards and measures to be implemented by members to prevent or mitigate against user interface redress attacks (including 'clickjacking' and SOP bypassing). - 5.
-The Fraud Guidelines stipulate that three different measures are to be adopted by members, namely: - a. the Content Security Policy (CSP) standard created by the Worldwide Web Consortium: - b. the X-Frame-Options Response Header directive; and - c.
-Legacy Browser Exploit Protection. - The Fraud Guidelines expressly state that all three of these measures must be implemented together.
-If they are not implemented together, the member's system will still be vulnerable to attack. - 7.
-In this complaint, the test conducted by the Compliance Department identified that the Member had not implemented the required measures set out in section 2.3 of the Fraud Guidelines.
+Section 2.3 of the Fraud Guidelines sets out certain standards and measures to be implemented by members to prevent or mitigate against user interface redress attacks (including "clickjacking" and SOP bypassing). - 5.
+The Fraud Guidelines stipulate that three different measures are to be adopted by members, namely: - a. the Content Security Policy (CSP) standard created by the Worldwide Web Consortium; - b. the X-Frame-Options Response Header directive; and - c.
+Legacy Browser Exploit Protection. - 6.
+The Fraud Guidelines expressly state that all three of these measures must be implemented together.
+If they are not implemented together, the member's system will still be vulnerable to attack and that these were expressly stated as having to be present on the page of the relevant domain immediately before the relevant network confirmation page.

-- 8. That the Member did not comply with WASPA's published best practices for fraud prevention and has contravened clause 4.11(a) of the WASPA Code. - 9.
+- 7. In this complaint, the test conducted by the Compliance Department identified that the Member had not implemented the required measures set out in section 2.3 of the Fraud Guidelines. - 8.
+That the Member did not comply with WASPA's published best practices for fraud prevention and has contravened clause 4.11(a) of the WASPA Code. - 9.
 In sanctioning the Member, the Adjudicator considered the following: - a.
 Effective fraud prevention and mitigation is clearly in the best interests of all stakeholders in the industry.
 Clickjacking poses particular concerns for members and consumers alike in the context of subscription services, where consumers continue to be subscribed to such services without their knowledge or express assent. - b.
 The measures required to be taken in terms of the published best practice guidelines are relatively easy to script and inexpensive to implement. - c.
 The failure of a member to comply with WASPA's published best practices must, therefore, be viewed in a serious light, and an appropriate sanction must take into account the threat that fraud poses to the industry as a whole. - d.
 The Member did not, in their response to the complaint, provide any mitigating factors to be considered. - e.
 This is the Member's first offence with regard to a breach of clause 4.11 and there have also not been any other complaints lodged against the Member. - 10.
-The Adjudicator fined the Member an amount of R100 000.00, of which R50 000.00 is payable immediately and a further R50 000.00 is suspended for 6 (six) months.
+The Adjudicator fined the Member an amount of R100 000.00, of which R50 000.00 was payable immediately and a further R50 000.00 was suspended for 6 (six) months.
 Should the Member's systems be tested again and found to be non-compliant within this period, the suspended fine will become payable immediately on demand.